Soybean Meal Prices – Historical Graph

 1. Increased Soybean Production

 The current market outlook shows that soybean production is bouncing back.
-Argentina’s ( the fourth largest soybean producer ) improving weather means normal crop production supply in the last trading quarter of this year and 2024.
+Argentina’s (the fourth largest soybean producer) improving weather means normal crop production supply.

-Similarly, the United States ( the second largest soybean meal producer ) predicted a marginally higher yield this year and in 2024 since its farmers don’t suffer much of the 2023 summer heat.
+Similarly, the United States (the second largest soybean meal producer) predicted a marginally higher yield next year.
 Additionally, USDA predicted a 5% increase in Brazilian soybean meal production due to the country’s improving farming conditions.

 Overall, this improved soybean production and supply are a great offset from last year’s record however, these may cause a supply surplus which directly affects soybean meal prices.